 Insects are really cool

 It is easy to find amazing examples of insect behaviour.
-The process in which ants build nests is complex.
-Everything from hatching eggs and the incredible food gathering dynamics is awe inspiring.
+The process by which ants build nests is beautiful.
+Everything from hatching eggs to the incredible food gathering dynamics is awe inspiring.
 What drives these very complex behaviours in such energetically efficient systems?

 Control mechanisms in insects

 Control mechanisms behind insect behaviour are surprisingly complex.
 For instance, insects can exhibit Pavlovian traits, altering their behaviour depending on previous stimulus.
 Even more surprisingly, insects can track some environmental variables (for example, bees and crabs seem to posses “home vectors” to track the location of their nests).
 There is no single cognitive process behind these behaviours, instead, it appears cognition in insects is very complex (Cognition in insects, 2012).
 Furthermore, research has shown that insects can disambiguate the effect of their own movement with respect to the environment, and represent visual space for orientation and navigation (What insects can tell us about the origins of consciousness, 2015).

 Despite the complexity of their control mechanisms, it appears to me that insect behaviour is not built on a (primarily) learning-based platform.
 Perhaps much of the control mechanisms are instead “hardcoded” into the hardware platform.
 Moreover, it appears that raw “computational power” is not what enables complex behaviour: flight and host search are possible from the thousands of neurons (The smallest insects evolve anucleate neurons, 2011).